Oggm2/TecTeam1-NautaYunoHack/README.md

 - **Simple:** a direct explanation of what happened, who is affected, and what to review.

 **Trial by Fire** creates a new live incident without restarting the runtime.
 The judge selects merchant, provider, country, payment method, issuing bank, decline reason, approval rate, traffic share, and duration.
 The injection is stored in `data/live_injections.json`; the detector and diagnoser only receive the resulting events.

+The UI immediately displays a clearly labeled **Manual Trial Alert** so the judge can see that the injection was accepted.
+Its cost is `$0` until completed declined payments are observed and the detector independently confirms the incident with sufficient statistical evidence.
+Trial injections can be removed from the same modal; removing one stops only its simulated traffic and does not delete incident history.

 For a clean trial without preconfigured incidents: